ivancarlosti/copenlight/README.md

 * Edit files `/custom/script.js.template`, `/custom/style.css.template`
 * Run action `Sync CopenhagenTheme Repository` to pull updated Copenhagen files and add content of `/custom/script.js.template`, `/custom/style.css.template` on related `script.js`, `style.css` files
 * (optional) Run action `Build, Push, Publish` to create an updated release of your repository
-* Add or update the theme using your repository on `yourzendeskdomain/theming/workbench`
+* Add or update the theme from your repository to Zendesk on `yourzendeskdomain/theming/workbench`

 ## Notes